 31ST ANNUAL PANCAKE BREAKFAST FUNDRAISER

+If you didn’t get a chance to register for the Be The Match Registry, you can still do it online!
+Visit the website at Be The Match and use the code ZBKIWANIS.
+They’ll send you a swab kit to return via US Mail.
 The process is fast and PAINLESS!
 A simple cotton swab is all that is used to gather a cell sample from inside your mouth.
 It’s as easy as that to find out if you can BE THE MATCH and save someone’s life.
-Click here to download a flyer.

 ORNAMENT PROJECT 2015